World Bank, AfDB cut off Bissau over coup

 The two lenders said in a joint statement they were "urging a speedy resolution of the crisis, and calling for the restoration of constitutional government".

-Separately, the main political party PAIGC and nine others rejected an offer to join a transition to civilian rule from the coup leaders who said the process would take two years.

-The World Bank has more than a dozen active projects in Bissau worth about $54 million (33.5 million pounds), according to its website.
-The African Development Bank has five economic and social development programmes there.
+The World Bank has more than a dozen active projects in Bissau worth about $54 million, according to its website.
+The African Development Bank has five economic and social development programmes in the country.

 The former Portuguese colony has seen several coups since independence in 1974.
 The latest was a blow to efforts by Western donors to reduce the military's meddling in politics and to counter drug-trafficking cartels using Guinea-Bissau as a smuggling hub.